Belgian nationality law: Dual citizenship

 Following legal changes that took effect on 28 April 2008, Belgian citizens are allowed to voluntarily acquire and hold any other citizenships without losing their Belgian nationality.
 Belgian law therefore permits multiple/dual citizenship.
 However, other countries may not permit multiple/dual citizenship, which could require the renunciation of Belgian nationality.

 As far as the Belgian government is concerned, they only consider whether a person is or is not a Belgian citizen; they do not make distinctions based on which other nationalities a person may hold.

 Benefits of Belgian nationality

 Rights and responsibilities

 Belgian citizens are entitled to certain fundamental rights as set out in the Belgian Constitution.
 Citizens are entitled to hold a Belgian identity card and a Belgian passport.

 Citizens living in Belgium are required to register with their local municipality, through which they gain access to a variety of government services.
+While registered as resident, they are required to vote in elections.
 They are also required to hold a Belgian identity card and carry it on them at all times outside their home.

 Citizens living abroad have the option, but not the obligation, to register with their local Belgian embassy or consulate, through which they can request some of the same services, such as renewing an identity card or passport.